Sexual orientation in the United States military: Don't ask, don't tell, 1993–2011

 Major legal challenges to the DADT policy include Witt v.
 Department of the Air Force and Log Cabin Republicans v.
 United States.
 The first ended in a negotiated settlement, but only after the lesbian plaintiff whom the Air Force tried to discharge won retirement with full benefits in 2011 as DADT neared its end.
 In the second, Federal Judge Virginia A. Phillips ordered the military on October 12, 2010, to suspend and discontinue any investigation or discharge, separation, or other proceeding that began under DADT.
-A series of appeals and stays of her ordered followed in the fall of 2010 just as Congressional attempts to repeal DADT took shape.
+A series of appeals and stays of her order followed in the fall of 2010 just as Congressional attempts to repeal DADT took shape.

 An attempt to repeal DADT began in May 2010 when the House approved an amendment to the 2011 National Defense Authorization Act.
 It failed in September, when Sen. John McCain led a successful filibuster against it.
 In December 2010, after a second Senate filibuster, Senators Joe Lieberman and Susan Collins introduced the Don't Ask, Don't Tell Repeal Act of 2010.
 It passed the House of Representatives on December 15. and the Senate on December 18 by a vote of 65-31.
 President Barack Obama signed the bill on December 22.

 On December 29, 2010, the Department of Justice asked the Ninth Circuit Court of Appeals to suspend proceedings in the Log Cabin case.
 Instead, on July 6, 2011, that court, citing progress made by military officials in preparing for an end to DADT, ordered the government to cease enforcement of DADT while dismantling the policy.

 Repeal was not immediate.
 The Department of Defense first reviewed its policies and guidelines and drafted implementation regulations.
 Then the President, the Secretary of Defense and the Chairman of the Joint Chiefs of Staff certified that new regulations had been drafted and that the new regulations would not damage military cohesion and readiness.
 That certification triggered a 60-day waiting period at the end of which, on September 20, 2011, DADT expired.